JJnotJimmyJohn/CBA-stats-dev/README.md

 ### Rating_test.py
+Place holder to refactor notebook into .py file

 ### Sina_Scrape.py
-Draft file to scrape data from Sina.com
+Place holder to refactor notebook into .py file

 ### Do not use below files - Sohu stats are not as complete as Sina